pythonhealthdatascience/stars-reproduce-shoaib-2022/README.md

 ## Citation

+Please cite the archived version of this repository on Zenodo:

+> Heather, A., Monks, T., & Harper, A. (2025).
+Shoaib and Ramamohan 2022 computational reproducibility assessment.
+Zenodo. <https://doi.org/10.5281/zenodo.12204250>

-If you wish to cite this repository, please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.
+You can also cite the repository on GitHub.
+Please refer to the citation file `CITATION.cff`, and the auto-generated alternatives `citation_apalike.apa` and `citation_bibtex.bib`.

 ## License